HillaryGilbert1/virtualmachine/README.md

 <img src="https://i.imgur.com/qIKSDsI.png" height="80%" width="80%" alt="SampleVM menu with arrow and circle"/>
 </p>

-Once Microsoft Remote Desktop is downloaded, open the application.
-Click add PC.
-Copy and paste the public IP address of the virtual machine that was created when prompted.
-Type in the username and password the click connect.
+After downloading Microsoft Remote Desktop, launch the application and select "add PC."
+When prompted, enter the public IP address of the virtual machine that was created.
+Next, enter the username and password, and finally, click "connect" to establish the connection.

 <p align="center">

-Congratulations!
-You have created your first virtual machine within Azure.
-If you want to save your free $200 credits, make sure you delete ALL resource groups!
+Congratulations on successfully creating your first virtual machine on Azure!
+To ensure that you can make use of your free $200 credits, it is important to delete ALL resource groups.